SubtextPod/SubtextPod.github.io/topics.md

 ## Subtext Topics

-Thsee topics are just guidelines - mostly inspired by conversations or interesting research.
+The topics here are just guidelines - mostly inspired by conversations or interesting research.
 Sample question types and a brief description of the research follows - though it is intentionally broad since each situation brings has its own unique factors.

 **Punctuation (ellipses, periods)**